Purvansh-Jain/Training_Plan/training_plans/TrainingPlan_PromptEngineering_Updated.md

 ## D]  Training Exercises

-Use the exercises in the `training_repo_final` to practise prompt engineering.
+Use the exercises in the `training_repo` to practise prompt engineering.
 Focus on Python tasks and apply the principles above.
 After each task, review the generated code, adjust your prompts and rerun the model.

 1. **Password Validation** – Prompt the AI to implement a function `is_strong_password(password: str) -> bool` based on specific criteria.
 Ask for type hints, a docstring and example calls.
 2. **Sorting Algorithms** – Ask the model to implement bubble sort, selection sort and merge sort on a list of integers.
 Request a complexity analysis and test cases.
 Compare the generated algorithms and discuss which is more efficient.